andrewtchan/andrewtchan.github.io/posts/how-i-built-my-first-blog-with-11ty.md

 ---
-title: This very site
+title: How I built my first blog with 11ty
 date: 2025-04-02
-description: How I built my first blog.
+description: How and why I built my personal website.
+A reflection on the process and all the choices I made, intentional or otherwise.
 ---

 - experience building with JS frameworks